Blackfell/blackfell.github.io/_pages/about.md

 My name is Sam, I'm a security engineer for money, but I'm writing here because I enjoy hobbying and playing with technology.

 I am a father to a young family and enjoy Thai boxing, walking, climbing and skiing.
-I am regularly working on ‘analog’ projects and enjoy woodwork, DIY and am currently creating a home campervan conversion.
+I am regularly working on ‘analogue’ projects and enjoy woodwork, DIY and am currently creating a home camper-van conversion.

 Please enjoy the site, party on and remember to always **be excellent to each other**.